asieringka/asieringka/README.md

 ### Hi there!
-The one in the photo is not me, it is Fate the magnificent one.
+The man in the photo is not me, it is Fate the magnificent one.
-The best villain of all time played by actor Jack Lemon in the 1965 film "The great race".
+The best villain of all time played by the great actor Jack Lemon in the 1965 film "The great race".

 ![image](https://github.com/asieringka/asieringka/assets/108326558/0150b46d-9f58-4849-9535-481ab9adef52)